A singular mission for more than 55 years.

 Receives $1.4 million grant from National Endowment for the Humanities to fund a three-year project to catalog 53,000 digitized manuscripts and create an online database of authors and titles originating from under-represented or little-known literary traditions.
 The database is freely accessible online for use by other libraries and projects.

-Reaches milestone, archiving approximately 300,000 imaged manuscripts as organization marks its 55th anniversary.
+Celebrates the archiving of approximately 300,000 imaged manuscripts as organization marks its 55th anniversary.
 At left, local digitization technician photographing a Timbuktu manuscript at SAVAMA-DCI (Sauvegarde et Valorisation des Manuscrits pour la Défense de la Culture Islamique) in Bamako, Mali.